alfmunny/EVA01/README.md

 pthread_detach(pthread_t *thread)
 pthread_setname_np(pthread_t *thread, const char *name)
 ```
+Note:

-Use semaphore to block in the constructor.
+* Use semaphore to block in the constructor, to make sure the function is in running before the constructor returns.

 ```c
 Semaphore::Semaphore(uint32_t count) {